 BETP is responsible for overseeing the Conservation and Load Management Plan, the Weatherization Assistance Program, the state's Lead by Example initiative, the development and implementation of transportation decarbonization policies and initiatives, the procurement of renewable and clean energy resources, the Regional Greenhouse Gas Initiative, the microgrid and resilience program, the development of energy and thermal decarbonization policies and initiatives for the state through the Integrated Resources Plan and Comprehensive Energy Strategy, and the provision of equitable access to broadband, among other responsibilities.

-In this position, you will develop a diverse and dynamic team to leverage existing programs and incentives while identifying barriers and implementing solutions to those barriers.
+In this position, you will develop policy and manage programs and incentives; identify barriers and implement practical solutions to those barriers; integrate federally funded programs with existing state programs and initiatives; and work with other state and federal agencies, quasi-public agencies, non-profits, and other entities to define and reach common goals.
 Strong work planning, project management, and personnel management skills are key to success.
-BETP is committed to an equitable and inclusive workplace representing the people it serves, and strongly encourages applicants from underrepresented groups to apply.
+We are committed to an equitable and inclusive workplace representing the people it serves, and strongly encourage applicants from underrepresented groups to apply.

 This position is 40 hours per week, Monday - Friday, 8:00 A.M. - 5:00 P.M., a flexible schedule is possible with some telework, but must be available to be in the office or attend meetings or events on short notice.

 What we can offer you:

 State of Connecticut employees participate in a competitive benefits plan